Fundamentals accounting assumptions are the underlying assumptions that are presumed to have been followed while preparing financial statements.

-- Going concern
+- Going concerned

-If there is nothing mentioned about the fundamental accounting assumptions in the financial statements then it shall be presumed that these assumptions have been followed in the preparation of financial statement.
+If there is nothing mentioned about the fundamental accounting assumptions in the financial statements, then it shall be presumed that these assumptions have been followed in the preparation of the financial statement.
 However, if there is a departure from any of the above accounting assumptions, a separate note should be given in the audit report of the company or the business enterprise.

 Qualitative Attributes of Financial Statements

 There must be a few qualitative attributes in financial statements which make them useful to the users of the financial information; some of them are as follows:

 Understandability – An essential quality of the information must be readily understandable by users.
 It is assumed that users possess a reasonable knowledge of the business and economic activities and accounting and study the information with reasonable diligence.

 Relevance – information must be reasonable to the users of the financial statements for decision-making needs.
 Information about the financial position and past performance are frequently used as the basis for decision-making.

 Reliability – to be useful, information should be reliable.
 Information is supposed to be reliable and free from material errors and biases.

 Comparability – users must be able to compare the financial statement of an enterprise over time to identify trends in its financial position, performance and cash flows.
 Users must also be able to compare the financial statement of different enterprises to evaluate their relative financial position.